 HD Property Video Available.
-With beautiful scenic surroundings and countryside all around this wonderful extended three-bedroom detached cottage is situated on approximately five acres of land by a farm steading.
+Viewing highly recommended.
+With beautiful scenic surroundings and countryside all around, this wonderful extended three-bedroom detached cottage is situated on approximately five acres of land by a farm steading.
 This rural home offers a quiet and peaceful existence with large pond and woodlands nearby, yet is within 20 minutes’ drive from larger towns and major grocery stores.
 Furnished with a large drive and double garage, you’ll find the gardens are designed for ease with minimal maintenance required.

 The generous accommodation comprises a very spacious lounge and dining area with aspects looking southwards over fields and woodlands, family room, large master bedroom with feature bay window, and two smaller double bedrooms.
 Furthermore, are a newly fully fitted kitchen and modern family shower room.
 Ample storage can be found throughout however the extensive fully floored loft offers a superb opportunity to extend into.